piglovesyou/graphql-let/README.md

 # for `gql()` and `load()` calls.
 typeInjectEntrypoint: node_modules/@types/graphql-let/index.d.ts

-# "schemaEntrypoint", optional.
-You need this only if you want to use Resolver Types.
-# Since you could point to multiple schemas, this path is
-# used to generate `.d.ts` to generate `*.graphqls.d.ts`.
-If you do this,
-#
-#   schema: **/*.graphqls
-#   schemaEntrypoint: schema.graphqls
-#
-# you can import the generated resolver types like below.
-#
-#   import { Resolvers } from '../schema.graphqls'
-#
-# It doesn't matter if the file of the path exists.
-I recommend
-# you to specify a normal relative path without glob symbols (`**`) like this.
-schemaEntrypoint: schema.graphqls
-schemaEntrypoint: lib/schema.graphqls

 # "silent", optional. `false` by default.
 # Pass `true` if you want to suppress all standard output from graphql-let.
 silent: false